 - directly from you;

-- from your employer or organization if it creates or administers your account;
+- from your employer, company, organization, account owner, or workspace administrator if they create, manage, or administer your account;

-- from other users who add you to projects, workspaces, or communications;
+- from other users who add you to projects, workspaces, communications, documents, or workflows;

-- from service providers, integrations, or business partners that support our operations, subject to applicable law.
+- from service providers, integrations, payment processors, analytics providers, marketing providers, or business partners that support our operations, subject to applicable law; and

 4. How We Use Personal Information